TheLeeLab/pyRASP/README.md

 ## Contributing

 Patches and contributions are very welcome!
-Please see CONTRIBUTING.md for more details.
+Please see CONTRIBUTING.md and the CODE_OF_CONDUCT.md for more details.